 Full-time OVS students

 Be sure to connect with [email protected] to obtain pre-approval of your activity.

 Online Volunteer Opportunities:

-*These sites list opportunities that service the listed regions, most opportunities are virtual and can be completed from anywhere!
+*These sites list opportunities that service the listed regions.
+Many can be completed virtually from anywhere in the world!

 For even more volunteer opportunities, check out the Toronto Public Library’s volunteer page.